Welcome to Willow Corner!

 Anna Harvey

-Senior Psychology Assistant / Clinic Manager
+Developmental Assessment Specialist / Clinic Manager

 I have been involved with the disability and neurodiversity community for over a decade and have dedicated volunteer work, education, and employment to the community.
 In the United States of America I worked for the TEACCH Autism Program and Vanderbilt’s Treatment and Research Institute for Autism Spectrum Disorder.
 I have experience working with autistic people from ages 3-60, being involved in researching paediatric screening assessment tools, supporting autistic college students, and working at a 24/7 adult care facility.
 Through all of my work I believe early identification and understanding is essential to the well-being of neurodivergent people.
 I am dedicated to supporting neurodivergent kids and their families to not only accept but to celebrate and honour their neurodivergence.